 Family support plays extremely critical role in the recovery from any mental health is condition.
 Studies have shown that the single most important predictor of recovery for a patient in treatment for Borderline Personality Disorder, is trusted and supportive family member.
 Short of having an emotional crisis, it is generally a family's careful and delicate coaching over time that will bring someone into treatment.
 And most individuals that have recovered from borderline personality disorder will cite a family member who was their "rock" and who stood by them as they went through treatment.

 At BPDFamily.com we have tools to guide family members in assuming this caretaker role; little is intuitive and family members are warned not to jump in before they understand what they are doing.
 Interventions, for example, are not a good idea.

 Family members with a weak emotional constitution are generally not well suited for this role.
 Ex-romantic partners and casual acquaintances are are also not well-suited for this role.
 The caretaker must be well trusted and without questionable motives.

-Below is introductory list of do's and don'ts for caretakers.
+Below is an introductory list of do's and don'ts for caretakers.

 Strength: It takes a great deal of strength and emotional stability to be in a BP relationship and not be emotionally injured by it.
 A person in a weak emotional state, who feels wounded/abused, or depressed is likely to be consumed by the relationship, confused by the intense rages and idealization, and finding their self worth in decline.
 If you chose this path, you've got to be very strong and very balanced.